Statistical data sets - Metadata

 than public transport type vehicles) including station wagons and racing cars,

 motor vehicles for the transport of goods and special purpose motor vehicles,

-tractors, internal combustion piston engines for vehicles
+motor vehicles and tractors, internal combustion piston engines for vehicles

 -- Other transport equipment: railway